getsafle/safle-identity-wallet/README.md

-# InbloxMe Identity Wallet
+# Safle Identity Wallet

-This package is used to interact with Inblox smart contracts.
-Registered Registrars can use this package to set and update inblox id for the user.
+This package is used to interact with Safle smart contracts.
+Registered Registrars can use this package to set and update safleId for the user.

-Anyone can use this for Inblox Identity Resolution.
+Anyone can use this for SafleId Resolution.

 For now the registrar process is manual, if you want to become one, drop us an email or engage on our social media channels.
 We will be making it democratic and decentralized soon, it's already in the smart contracts [Hint: You can build on it by yourself too!].